LosFuzzys/LosTemplates/solidity-nojail-debian11/README.md

 # Challenge Template Solidity

+THIS CHALLENGE IS CURRENTLY WORK IN PROGRESS AND IS NOT READY FOR PRODUCTION

 ## Things to change as a challenge autor
 The following things have to be adepted by the challenge autor: